In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

 Contact Your Web Host

-If none of the above solutions help to resolve the issue, contact your hosting provider.
+If none of the above solutions help to resolve the problem, contact your hosting provider.

 In addition to the information above, check out this video on how to fix ‘The page isn’t redirecting properly’ error from the team at MyThemeShop: